Taking the theory test with an Autism Spectrum Disorder (ASD)

 If you’ve passed…

 Congratulations!
 If you’ve passed, then you can continue taking driving lessons until you and your instructor feel that you’re ready to take the practical test.
 You’ll need your theory test pass certificate number to book your practical test.
 You’ll have two years from the date of passing your theory test to take your practical – otherwise you’ll have to pass the test again.
-Further information on this can be found here.
+For tips on taking the practical test with ASD click here.

 If you haven’t passed…